 It's not hard to love turtles and tortoises.
 They're often cute in their own weird, sometimes freaky way and always fascinating.
 But despite how much we think we know about these reptiles, many species can take us by surprise with particularly strange adaptations and remarkable abilities.
-Here, we celebrate 20 species of strange and adorable turtles and tortoises.
+Here, we celebrate many species of strange and adorable turtles and tortoises.

 1. African helmeted turtle (Pelomedusa subrufa)